jlinford/Cloud-HPC-Hackathon-2021/Tutorials/README.md

 ### Compilers / MPI

-We have made a number of compilers and MPI installations available on the system.
+We have made a number of compilers available on the system.

 ```
 $ spack compiler list